Robust Topology Optimization Using Multi-Fidelity Variational Autoencoders: RESULTS

 \subsubsection{Evaluation of the compliance neural network surrogate}

 The compliance neural network surrogate, $h(\cdot)$, is a fully connected deep neural network with one input layer, seven hidden layers and an output layer.
 Input layer has 10,000 nodes (equal to the dimension of the topology images $\bm \theta$).
 The hidden layers have 5000, 2500, 1000, 500, 100, 50 and 10 nodes, respectively.
 Output layer is a single node which predicts the robust compliance value, \(Q_\text{NN}\).
 Adam optimizer is used to minimize this loss function, with a constant learning rate of 1e-4.
 The compliance neural network is trained using the 1000 images generated using SIMP.
-The robust compliance values of the topologies are calculated using the quadrature method.
+Both VAE and compliance neural network surrogates are trained simultaneously.
+The robust compliance values of the topologies are calculated using the quadrature method~\cite{du1994application}.
 A total of seven quadrature points, sampled between 0 and 1 and scaled to be in the range of the load angle, and corresponding quadrature weights are used for calculating the robust compliance.
 For each topology, the deterministic compliance values, $Q$, are calculated for load angles corresponding to each of the quadrature points and they are averaged using the corresponding quadrature weights to calculate the robust compliance, $Q_\text{rob}$.
-Figure~\ref{fig:comploss} shows the accurate prediction of the compliance surrogate after only 100 training iterations.
+Fig.~\ref{fig:comploss} shows the accurate prediction of the compliance surrogate after only 100 training iterations.